Citizens for Limited Taxation is the largest taxpayers

 Massachusetts in a bruising court challenge of our signatures.
 After

-by the court for falling 26 signatures short.
+by the court for falling 26 signatures short of over 70,000 signatures

 With the support and leadership of